 Salar de Uyuni Luxury Trips with Aracari

 Aracari’s Founder & CEO has been recognised as both Conde Nast Top Travel Specialist to Peru and Bolivia as well as featured on the prestigious Travel + Leisure A-List to Peru and Bolivia, so you can expect the best travel advice from Aracari based on our first-hand travel experience in Uyuni.
 Our trips always include transfers, guides, and handpicked accommodation at the best hotels – made entirely from salt – or in a luxury airstream camper.
-With Aracari, you can expect details like a pop-up picnic in the middle of the Salar and behind-the-scenes attention to safety details like satellite phones, oxygen, first-aid kits and ample fuel reserves.
+With Aracari, you can expect behind-the-scenes attention to safety details like satellite phones, oxygen, first-aid kits and ample fuel reserves.
 All of our trips are private, with a dedicated guide and driver.
+And at Aracari, it’s all about the special touches that set us apart from others:

 When to Visit the Salar de Uyuni: Dry and Rainy Season